Zakat builds

 Where we work

-In 2023, IDRF’s Zakat projects are numerous, and include water, food security and emergency responses around the world.
-With your donations, IDRF is able to implement numerous projects such as water, food security, and emergency responses around the world.
+In 2023, IDRF’s Zakat eligible projects are numerous and include initiatives such as water, food security, and emergency responses around the world.
+With your donations, IDRF is able to implement diverse projects addressing these urgent needs on a global scale.
 At IDRF we believe that Zakat saves lives and builds communities.
 Some of the world’s most vulnerable people are in need of basic support, so that they can live with dignity.
 Zakat helps them.

 Ibn ‘Abbaas said,

-The Messenger of Allah ï·º made Zakat al-Fitr obligatory as a means of purifying the fasting person from idle talk and foul language, and to feed the poor.
+The Messenger of Allah ﷺ made Zakat al-Fitr obligatory as a means of purifying the fasting person from idle talk and foul language, and to feed the poor.
 Whoever pays it before the prayer, it is an accepted zakah, and whoever pays it after the prayer, it is just a kind of charity (sadaqah).

 Abu Dawood